AtleSkaanes/Programming-notes/cpp/Classes/Classes in c++.md

-c++ is a programming language that you can use both as an object-oriented programming language, and as a functional programming language, but most use it as the former.
+c++ is a programming language that can be used both as Object-Oriented Programming (OOP), and as a Functional programming language, but most use it as the former.

+Classes are a part of OOP.

 #### Extern notes